agbs-uni-bremen/fsmlib-cpp/README.md

 		cmake <relative path from release build directory to the src-directory> -DCMAKE_BUILD_TYPE=Release

      will create the makefiles for a release version of the code.
+There is an example shell script build-for-linux.sh in the top-level directory which creates a directory Release.Linux and invokes cmake from this new directory, using the Release option.
+     You can copy and modify this script for your preferred build options.

 	 For building the graphical user interface as well, the above mentioned commands have to be changed to: